Inc44/dotfiles/COMMAND.md

 - `-x`: Extract files from the archive
 - `-C directory`: Change to the specified directory before processing the remaining files

+`cargo`: Rust package manager

+Options:

+- `add package`: Add dependencies to a manifest file
+- `build`: Compile the current package
+	- `--release`
+	- `--timings`
+- `fmt`: Format all files using rustfmt
+- `init`: Create a new package in an existing directory
+- `login`: Log in to a registry
+- `new path`: Create a new package
+- `publish`: Upload a package to a registry
+- `run`: Run the current package
+	- `--release`: Build optimized artifacts
+	- `--timings`: Output information on how long each compilation takes

 `cd directory`: Change the current directory

 `cfdisk disk`: Partition a disk using a curses-based user interface